Developmental Psychology

 • Personality development

-Basically, developmental psychology helps us understand how we become the person that we are.
+Developmental psychology helps us understand how we become the person we are.
 If there are shortcomings or developmental difficulties, these theories can help us pinpoint where things came up short and how a person can recover.

 What Are the Most Well-Known Theories in Developmental Psychology?

 Psychologists have been studying different forms of development since the late 1800s.
-German psychologist Wilhelm Preyer has been credited as one of the first developmental psychologists.
-Preyer wrote a book in which he reflects on observing his child from birth until the age of 2 ½.
+In the late 19th century, German psychologist Wilhelm Preyer, often considered one of the pioneering developmental psychologists, authored "The Mind of the Child."
+In this work, he meticulously detailed his observations of his own child from birth until 2 ½.

 While many psychologists began to observe children, it wasn’t long before the connection was made between child development and adult behavior.
 The theories that define developmental psychology today do more than just talk about children.
-From these theories, we can gain insight into our adult decisions, behaviors, and relationships.
+These theories give us insight into adult decisions, behaviors, and relationships.

 Jean Piaget’s Theory of Cognitive Development

 Let’s start by talking about Piaget’s Theory of Cognitive Development.
 Jean Piaget was a child psychologist who observed subjects from birth until adolescence.
 At different ages, Piaget noted that the child developed different cognitive skills.
-Object permanence, for example, is the understanding that people, places, and things still exist outside of your line of vision.
-Piaget observed that children develop object permanence between the age of 4-7 months.
+Object permanence, for instance, is the realization that objects continue to exist even when invisible.
+Piaget observed that children develop object permanence between 4-7 months.

-Piaget laid out a series of stages in which cognitive development occurs.
-These stages last until a child reaches the age of 12.
+Piaget laid out a series of stages, lasting until a child reaches the age of 12, in which cognitive development occurs.

 Lawrence Kohlberg’s Theory of Moral Development

 Piaget’s work was extremely influential in the world of developmental psychology.
-Lawrence Kohlberg, for example, expanded upon Piaget’s theory to create his own Theory of Moral Development.
-This theory involves three stages.
-At each stage, a person uses different sets of reasoning to make moral judgements and assess what is “just.”
+Lawrence Kohlberg was inspired by Piaget’s work and built upon it to formulate his own Theory of Moral Development.
+This theory encompasses three stages.
+Within each stage, individuals utilize distinct reasoning patterns to make moral judgments and determine what is “just.”

 Sigmund Freud’s Theory of Psychosexual Development

-Like Piaget, Sigmund Freud also developed a theory of development that involved a series of stages.
-While most of the stages occured in childhood, Freud’s latent stage takes place from puberty until a person’s death.
+Like Piaget, Sigmund Freud also formulated a development theory involving a series of stages.
+While most stages occur in childhood, Freud’s latent stage occurs from puberty until a person’s death.

-But there are some very significant differences between Freud’s theory and Piaget’s theory.
+However, some significant differences exist between Freud’s and Piaget’s theories.
 Freud’s theory is concerned with a child’s psychosexual development.
-At each stage, the child’s id is focused on a different erogenous zone.
+The child’s id is focused on a different erogenous zone at each stage.
 The child will experience different conflicts that end up shaping their personality.
-If the conflicts are overcome and the stage is successfully completed, the child will develop a healthy personality.
-If there are lingering issues, the child is likely to develop a fixation associated with that stage’s erogenous zone.
+If the conflicts are overcome, and the stage is successfully completed, the child will develop a healthy personality.
+If there are lingering issues, the child will likely develop a fixation associated with that stage’s erogenous zone.

 Erikson’s Theory of Psychosocial Development

 Have you ever heard of the term “identity crisis?”
-It’s common for many people to experience an identity crisis around adolescence, when they are figuring out just who they are and their role in the world.
+It’s common for many people to experience an identity crisis around adolescence when they are figuring out just who they are and their role in the world.
 This idea was developed by Joan and Erik Erikson, two German-American psychologists who developed the Theory of Psychosocial Development.
-According to Erikson, there are eight stages of psychosocial development that last from birth until old age.
+According to Erikson, eight stages of psychosocial development last from birth until old age.
 In each stage, a person goes through a crisis.
 Can they trust the world that they live in?
 Are they free to take action when they want to?
 Can they build a supportive network of friends or family?
-If the stage is completed, the person gains a basic virtue (love, hope, etc.) Failing to complete this stage can cause insecurity later on in life.
+In Erikson's theory, each stage presents a psychosocial crisis that requires resolution.
+Successfully navigating these challenges results in acquiring a fundamental virtue (like love, hope, etc.).
+However, failure to adequately resolve these crises can lead to feelings of insecurity and other developmental challenges in subsequent stages of life.

 Other Theories on Learning And Development

 Not all theories in developmental psychology outline stages of a person’s life.
 Some theories in developmental psychology merely categorize children and adults by the way in which they have developed.
-Or these theories look at the ways in which children learn about the world and relationships.
+These theories look at the ways in which children learn about the world and relationships.

 Attachment Theory

 How do you learn how to be in a relationship: romantic, platonic, or otherwise?
-Many psychologists and therapists believe that you learn these skills from the relationship you have with your parents.
-Psychologists John Bowlby and Mary Ainsworth observed children as they interacted with both strangers and their parents.
+Many psychologists and therapists believe you learn these skills from your relationship with your parents.
+Psychologists John Bowlby and Mary Ainsworth observed children interacting with strangers and their parents.
 Some children felt secure interacting with both groups.
 Others showed signs of anxiety or detachment.
 This led to the creation of the four different Attachment Styles:

-While this theory began by observing children, Attachment Theory can help adults assess their own relationships and how they develop (or don’t develop) a secure attachment to their partners.
+While this theory began by observing children, Attachment Theory can help adults assess their relationships and how they develop (or don’t) a secure attachment to their partners.

 Lev Vygotsky’s Zone of Proximal Development

 Developmental psychology doesn’t just look at the way we relate to others.
 Many theories on learning in the classroom also stem from developmental psychology.
-Lev Vygotsky was a psychologist that observed how people learned new skills.
-He theorized that skills could be categorized in three stages: skills that a person could do without any help, skills that were impossible for a person to do without assistance from another, and skills that required some guidance from a more knowledgeable other (MKO.)
-This last zone included skills that were just a “step up” from skills they had already learned and acquired.
-This zone is known as the Zone of Proximal Development, or ZPD.
+Lev Vygotsky was a psychologist who observed how people learned new skills.
+He theorized that skills could be categorized into three stages: skills that a person could do without help, skills that were impossible for a person to do without assistance from another, and skills that required guidance from a more knowledgeable other (MKO.)
+This last zone included skills just a “step up” from skills they had already learned and acquired.
+This zone is known as the Zone of Proximal Development or ZPD.
 Every student’s ZPD is unique to their own skill set.

-Vygotsky is also associated with the theory of Scaffolding, but he never coined the term himself.
+Vygotsky is also associated with the Scaffolding theory, but he never coined the term himself.
 He created the theory of ZPD in the last three years of his life.
 His work, however, has become extremely influential to psychologists around the globe.
-Here’s my article to learn more about the Zone of Proximal Development
+Here's my article to learn more about the Zone of Proximal Development

 Behavioral Development Theory